Frederick II, Holy Roman Emperor: Literature and science

 He was also alleged to have carried out a number of experiments on people.
 These experiments were recorded by the monk Salimbene di Adam in his Chronicles.
-Among the experiments were shutting a prisoner up in a cask to see if the soul could be observed escaping through a hole in the cask when the prisoner died; feeding two prisoners, having sent one out to hunt and the other to bed and then having them disemboweled to see which had digested his meal better; imprisoning children and then denying them any human contact to see if they would develop a natural language.
+Among the experiments were shutting a prisoner up in a cask to see if the soul could be observed escaping through a hole in the cask when the prisoner died; feeding two prisoners, having sent one out to hunt and the other to bed and then having them disembowelled to see which had digested his meal better; imprisoning children and then denying them any human contact to see if they would develop a natural language.

 In the language deprivation experiment young infants were raised without human interaction in an attempt to determine if there was a natural language that they might demonstrate once their voices matured.
 It is claimed he was seeking to discover what language would have been imparted unto Adam and Eve by God.
 In his Chronicles Salimbene wrote that Frederick bade "foster-mothers and nurses to suckle and bathe and wash the children, but in no ways to prattle or speak with them; for he would have learnt whether they would speak the Hebrew language (which had been the first), or Greek, or Latin, or Arabic, or perchance the tongue of their parents of whom they had been born.
 But he laboured in vain, for the children could not live without clappings of the hands, and gestures, and gladness of countenance, and blandishments".

 Frederick was also interested in the stars, and his court was host to many astrologers and astronomers, including Michael Scot and Guido Bonatti.
 He often sent letters to the leading scholars of the time (not only in Europe) asking for solutions to questions of science, mathematics and physics.

 In 1224 he founded the University of Naples, the world's oldest state university: now called Università Federico II.
+Frederick chose Naples for its strategic position and its already strong role as a cultural and intellectual centre.
+The university focused on law and rhetoric, meant to train a new generation of jurists and officials to staff Frederick's burgeoning bureaucracy.
+Its students and faculty were state-sponsored and forbidden from attending other universities outside the kingdom.
+Perhaps the university's most famous student and lecturer was the philosopher and theologian Thomas Aquinas.